-The graph shows a range of SG values from 2.2 to 22.2 mmol/L. The green band across the screen represents an SG range from 3.9 to 10.0 mmol/L. The blue line shows your actual SG values over the time span.
+The graph shows a range of SG values from 2.2 mmol/L to 22.2 mmol/L. The green band across the screen represents an SG range from 3.9 mmol/L to 10.0 mmol/L. The blue line shows your actual SG values over the time span.
 At the right end of the blue line is a blue dot representing the most current SG value.

-Details about correction bolus, BG entry, and carb or food bolus are shown on the graph.
-To view details for an icon, look for the icon on the graph, and press $\bigcirc$ or $\bigcirc$ to scroll to that icon.
+Details about correction bolus, BG entry, and meal (carb) bolus are shown on the graph.
+To locate details for an icon, look for the icon on the graph, and press $\bigcirc$ or $\bigcirc$ to scroll to that icon.
 The details for that icon are located along the bottom of the screen.
 Icons shown on the graph are:

-- (a) indicates either a correction bolus or manual bolus - indicates a BG entered either manually or using a meter - indicates a bolus that includes a carb entry; it displays for a carb only or a carb plus correction bolus
+- B indicates either a correction bolus or manual bolus - indicates a bolus that includes a carb entry; it displays for a carb only or a carb plus correction bolus